 Benefits of Native Plants:

-Native plants are better for the environment because they have evolved over time to form a complex relationship with local wildlife.
-When gardening with native plants, you can expect there to be less stress on the local ecosystems, reduced competition from non-native species, and improved soil quality.
+Native plants are better for the environment because they have evolved to form a complex relationship with local wildlife.
+When gardening with native plants, you can expect less stress on the local ecosystems, reduced competition from non-native species, and improved soil quality.
 Native plants also provide food and shelter to local wildlife, helping to create a balance in a garden setting.

 How to Incorporate Native Plants in Your Garden:

 When incorporating native plants in your garden, it is essential to research the types of plants that are native to your region.
 Choose various plants that will provide food and shelter for local wildlife.
-Also, consider plants that help to enrich the soil with nutrients and attract beneficial insects.
+Also, plants that help enrich the soil with nutrients and attract beneficial insects should be considered.

 Once you have chosen the plants for your garden, it is crucial to prepare the soil.
 Work in organic material such as compost or manure and choose a planting site that will provide adequate sunlight and water.
 Plant the native plants at the appropriate depth and spacing, then mulch the soil to help retain moisture and prevent weeds.